lpsinger/userguide/procedures/searches.rst

 coherent network signal-to-noise ratio.
 The last one is used to assign detection significance to the found events.

-**oLIB** `[8]`_ uses Q transform to decompose GW strain data into several time-frequency planes of constant quality factors Q, where Q ∼ τf0.
-The pipeline flags data segments containing excess power and searches for clusters of these segments with identical f0 and Q spaced within 100 ms of each other.
+**oLIB** `[8]`_ uses Q transform to decompose GW strain data into several time-frequency planes of constant quality factors :math:`Q`, where :math:`Q \sim \tau f_0`.
+The pipeline flags data segments containing excess power and searches for clusters of these segments with identical :math:`f_0` and :math:`Q` spaced within 100 ms of each other.
 Coincidences among the detector network of clusters with a time-of-flight window up to 10 ms are then analyzed with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.

 .. _`[1]`: https://doi.org/10.1103/PhysRevD.95.042001
 .. _`[2]`: https://dcc.ligo.org/LIGO-P1700411